xlab-si/xopera-docs/_sources/cli.rst.txt

 ==========

 After you `installed xOpera CLI <CLI installation>`_ into virtual environment you can test if everything is working as expected.
 We can now explain how to deploy the `hello-world`_ example.

 The hello world TOSCA service template is below.

 .. code-block:: yaml

-    ---
     tosca_definitions_version: tosca_simple_yaml_1_3

+    metadata:
+      template_name: "hello-world"
+      template_author: "XLAB"
+      template_version: "1.0"

     node_types:
       hello_type: